-IRD will pass this information on to the US Internal Revenue Service.
+- IR passes this information on to the US Internal Revenue Service.

 Who is affected by FATCA?

-FATCA affects ‘US persons’ who have financial accounts outside the United States.
+- FATCA affects ‘US persons’ who have financial accounts outside the United States

-US persons include:
+- US persons include:

-US citizens, including those living outside the United States
+- US citizens, including those living outside the United States

-US permanent residents, including green card holders
+- US permanent residents, including ’Green Card’ holders

-US tax residents
+- US tax residents

-Certain persons who spend a significant number of days in the United States each year
+- Certain persons who spend a significant number of days in the United States each year

-US corporations, estates and trusts, and other entities controlled by US persons
+- US corporations, estates and trusts, and other entities controlled by US persons

 How will FATCA impact me as a Kiwibank customer?

-For the majority of customers there won’t be any impact, however if you are a US person you may be contacted to provide further information.
+- If you are a US person you may be contacted to provide further information.

 What if I don’t answer?

-US tax identification number (or date of birth if no US tax number)
+- US tax identification number (or date of birth if no US tax number)